Your Ultimate Guide to the Adoption Hospital Experience [Everything You Need to Know]

 The last-minute or same-day hospital adoption process will look a little bit different from other adoptions.
 If you are considering placing a baby for adoption when you’ve just arrived at the hospital or if you’ve already given birth, the process will go quicker for you.

 As you can see, there’s a lot to know about the hospital adoption process.
 If you have any questions about adoption and what to expect at the hospital, we’re always happy to answer them.
-You can give us a call at any time at 1-800-ADOPTION or reach out to your adoption specialist directly.
+You can give us a call 24/7 at 1-800-ADOPTION or reach out to your adoption specialist directly.